Ssstlis/AudioAnalyze/docs/QuickStart.md

 ````

 ## Look up media tags

-For looking up media tags you need:
+To look up media tags you need:
 - [FingerPrint](FingerPrint.md) implementation
 - From 4 to none [ProgressState](ProgressState.md) implementations
 - Files path (few or one)